OfficeDev/office-dev-program-docs/docs/microsoft-365-developer-program-get-started.md

 You can choose to set up either an instant sandbox or a configurable sandbox.

 > [!NOTE]
 > If you're an existing member and you already have a configurable sandbox, you have the option to set up a new instant sandbox subscription.
 When you go to your [dashboard](https://developer.microsoft.com/en-us/microsoft-365/profile) page, you will see a second subscription tile.
-Choose **Set up subscription** and then choose the option for an instant sandbox.
+Choose **Start**, and then in the dialog box, choose the **instant sandbox** option.

 ## Instant sandbox